michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0075.md

 - n: prompt willingness
 - n: excessive fervor to do something or accomplish some end
 ### Family
+- zeal: zealous, zeals+
+- overzealous: overzealously
-zeal: zealous, zeals+;overzealous: overzealously;zealous: overzealous, zealousest, zealously
+- zealous: overzealous, zealousest, zealously
 ### Examples
 - At the heart of this 1885 operetta by the librettist William Gilbert and the composer Arthur Sullivan is a satire skewering British bureaucratic zeal.
 - “It’s about selling books, getting my message across, it’s about legacy,” said Kennedy, whose fiery zeal keeps her working full-time.